New front in Line 3 legal fight: Wild rice is plaintiff in lawsuit against DNR

 DNR spokeswoman Gail Nosek said the agency is reviewing the lawsuit and has "no further comment at this time."

 For example, a lawsuit filed by pipeline opponents over the U.S. Army Corps of Engineers' permit for Line 3 is pending in federal court in Washington D.C.
-While opponents of the project continue to call on President Joe Biden to stop construction of Line 3, the Biden administration supported the permits in June court filings.
+While opponents of the project continue to call on President Joe Biden to stop Line 3 construction, the Biden administration supported the permits in June court filings.

 Meanwhile, Ojibwe bands and environmental groups have petitioned the Minnesota Supreme Court to consider overturning an Appeals Court decision that backed state utility regulators in their approval of the Line 3 project.
 The Supreme Court is expected to decide next month whether to hear the case.